 - Communicating clearly about goals, needed contributions, successes, problems, and opportunities, which will also enable employees to build trust on the team

-- Helping employees manage distractions and leading properly in the virtual environment, knowing that people have challenges with family members, sharing office space, homeschooling, etc.
+- Helping employees manage distractions and leading properly in the virtual environment, knowing that people have challenges with family members, sharing office space, homeschooling, and other matters

 - Building relationships with employees and encouraging each team member to actively participate

 - Responding in a timely manner to employee requests for help, input, time, and feedback, especially when they need more of their manager’s attention during remote work from home

-- Paying attention to employee concerns about their growth and development needs, and addressing these concerns—for example, holding regular coaching and development conversations, and helping workers find virtual events to attend
+- Paying attention to employees' concerns about their growth and development needs, and addressing those concerns—for example, holding regular coaching and development conversations, and helping workers find virtual events to attend

 4. Embrace Transparency in All Employee Interactions

-However, 38% of responders said that their company needed to do more than they were to keep employees informed.
-This means that, despite the fact that nearly half of employees want their company to communicate clearly about the effect of the pandemic, more than one-third feel that their company can do better.
+However, 38% of responders said that their company needed to do more than it was doing to keep employees informed.
+Despite the fact that nearly half of employees want their company to communicate clearly about the effect of the pandemic, more than one-third feel that their company can do better.

 5. Enhance Employee Work-Life Balance and Flexibility

 In a remote workforce setting, attention to your employees’ work-life balance can reinforce your organizational culture of caring.

 For example, providing child care support for working parents, more flexible leave policies to accommodate the new normal, and offering virtual social activities will reinforce employee work-life balance.

 Providing regular recognition shows employees that their sacrifices and hard work are truly appreciated.

 You can do this by acknowledging the challenges they experience in their remote setting by scheduling meetings and interaction time during a core period of hours and respecting family time in the morning and evening.

 6. Address Mental Health Issues Your Employees May Experience

-The Mercer study found that nearly 37% of companies surveyed said employees were experiencing mental health issues due to social isolation and economic anxiety.
+The Mercer study found that nearly 37% of companies surveyed said that employees were experiencing mental health issues due to social isolation and economic anxiety.